JemimaBecker/Part-II-Project_work/specific lncRNAs/Week2: (validation) specific known lncRNAs.md

 need to look now at significance of variation of expression

+> for all of these, need to think about what data to use, as well as statistical tests - most data doesn't seem to be normally distributed, but will need further analyses to determine this

 - [ ] Q1: is developmental stage a strong predictor of expression? (for each individual)

 - [ ]  Q2: is there signifiant varition within each stage (of expression per individual)